matthewrevell/tutorials/community_tutorials/2015-11-04_working-with-vagrant.md

 tutorial.
 The minimum amount of disk is 10GB on Exoscale.
 So in the list of template, we can find the link to an Ubuntu Linux box, with 10GB disk.

+Let add an Ubuntu Linux box.
-Let add the `Linux Ubuntu 15.04 64-bit 10G Disk` box to our installation of Vagrant.
+We will choose `Linux Ubuntu 15.04 64-bit 10G Disk` but you can choose any Ubuntu box.

 First, download the box: either click on the link from your browser, or copy the link and use `wget` to download it.